mahype/Immoticket24-enon/README.md

 Add the following to the `sites` section of your `vvv-custom.yml`.
 If you don't have this file, duplicate `vvv-config.yml` and rename it accordingly.

 ```
-energieausweis-online-erstellen:
+  energieausweis:
     repo: git@github.com:mahype/energieausweis-online-erstellen-network.git
     hosts:
-    - energieausweis-online-erstellen.test
+      - energieausweis.test
     custom:
-    db_name: energieausweis_online_erstellen
+      db_name: energieausweis
 ```

-After setting this up, start your VVV instance and call `vagrant provision --provision-with site-energieausweis-online-erstellen`.
+After setting this up, start your VVV instance and call `vagrant provision --provision-with site-energieausweis`.

-You can then access the API-API console via `https://energieausweis-online-erstellen.test` in your browser.
+You can then access the API-API console via `https://energieausweis.test` in your browser.

 ## Good to Know